atharvanjoshi/QMUL-CC-Mini-Project-Group-24/README.md

 Cloud Computing Mini Project done by Group 24 at Queen Mary University of London

 # External Secure Database
 The project has two main parts, namely the secure database and the flask application that provides a front-end to a user and communicates with the database.
 The centerpiece of the application is a secure database that has information about students, teachers, admin, subjects.
-The Database has been developed in Cassandra and is hosted on Azure.
+The Database has been developed in Cassandra Cosmos DB and is hosted on Azure.

 # Role Based Access policies
 The database itself is secured using Role Based Access Policies.
 There are multiple access levels that allows/restricts access to the database and operations with it on a user's role in the organization.